harleydutton/Tabula-Rasa/tabula-rasa.md

 Flavor is a mechanic in Tabula used to describe the interesting parts of a character.
 Almost anything unique that a character *is* or *has* is likely to be flavor.
 Flavor is used primarily for DTMS (does this make sense) checks and modifying the difficulty on checks.
 A few examples of flavor might be `armor`, `horse`, `landed noble`, `flaming sword`, `elf`, `big and tall`, etc. for an elvish knight of the summer court.
 Each piece of flavor should be a short, evocative description.

 ### Acquisition
 Flavor can be gotten in three ways.
 First, it can be asked for an paid for with CP at character creation.
-It typically costs 1 CP per word for flavor at character creation unless modified by a deal.
+It typically costs 1 CP per piece of flavor at character creation unless modified by a deal.
 Second, it can be earned and paid for during the story similarly to at character creation.
 The only difference is that the storyteller may make you spend time in character to earn the flavor you want.
 Thirdly, flavor might be given to or inflicted upon a character as a result of the story.
 Lands and title may be given to a peasant after he rescues the princess but he may have also taken some fire damage from the dragon guarding here and have a half-melted face now.

 ### Bad Flavor
 Negative Flavor is usually acquired in two ways.
 The first way is usually through deals.
-Rather than asking for a piece of flavor that does something good and something bad a player might ask for a piece of flavor that is mostly bad and ask to be compensated for it.
-In return for their character being blind a player might ask that their character be *paid* 3 or 4 CP rather than spending 1 for that piece of flavor.
+Rather than asking for a piece of flavor that does something good and something bad a player might ask for a piece of flavor that is mostly bad and ask that it not cost them CP.
+If the storyteller agrees that this is bad flavor then you can take it for free.
 The second way characters usually get negative flavor is from combat.
 When one character lops off another character's hand with a sword that new `-1 hand` will need to be remembered unless that character ceases to matter.
 Flavor can handle arbitrary negative effects like wounds perfectly.

 ### Deals
 At character creation you may have noticed that there is no way to modify action delay.
 There is also no way to get any special racial abilities.
 There is also no way to become rich and famous.
 Etc. The point is you have to talk to the storyteller when you are creating your character, ask for the things you want, and represent them as flavor.
 Sometimes the things you want are OP as shit and the DM will want to keep your character in line by raising the cost above the normal for what you are asking for.
 Want to be super fast?
 Have -2 action delay by being a vampire (instead death by sunlight).
 Want to be big enough you can throw cars?
 Become an Ent for +3 action delay and a vulnerability to fire.
 Perhaps you can be a world famous boxer if you also have some gambling debts.
 The point is, talk to your DM and work it out.
 Sometimes it is appropriate to add a deal to the setting such that it is available to all players and NPCs.